These 5 working life trends will be apparent at workplaces soon

 Here is a list of five trends of working life that are on the rise.
 Now is the time to go over your personnel policy, staff risk management protocols and your range of commitment and reward practices.

 1. Threshold for changing jobs at a record low

-In June 2021, a record 4.9 million employees in the United States gave their notice, which is nearly 3% of the country’s workforce.
-There is an unprecedented staff shortage in Finland as well, especially in restaurants, not to mention certain expert sectors where there has been high demand for employees for years.
+In June 2021, a record 4.9 million employees in the United States gave their notice (article in Finnish), which is nearly 3% of the country’s workforce.
+There is an unprecedented staff shortage in Finland as well, especially in restaurants (article in Finnish), not to mention certain expert sectors where there has been high demand for employees for years.
 Many experts say that the labour market will strongly favour employees in the near future.

 2. Remote work does not support inclusion in work communities

 Remote and hybrid model employees do not necessarily become part of the work community in the same way as when working in-person.
 The connection to the work community may be very weak, which makes it easier and less painful to change jobs.
 On the other hand, the pandemic has made many employees realise that their lives are limited and they do not want to stay in jobs where they are unhappy.